MrAsana/AMBER_B1_Robotic_Arm_V2/README.md

 #Faq

-* How to re-enable mini-hub working with the robotic if you pull out the Mini-Hub wires from the Master Control Unit.
+# How to re-enable mini-hub working with the robotic if you pull out the Mini-Hub wires from the Master Control Unit?

-For the version before 05/01/2024, please update the initCAN.sh by the link，https://github.com/MrAsana/AMBER_B1_Robotic_Arm_V2/blob/main/scripts/initCAN.sh.
+For the version before 05/01/2024, please update the initCAN.sh by the link first，https://github.com/MrAsana/AMBER_B1_Robotic_Arm_V2/blob/main/scripts/initCAN.sh.

-When you have this latest version,  please re-enable the Minihub and lauch the major service amber_core depend on the robotic arm model.
 Step 1, Terminal the backend service as below.

 `sudo killall wave waved `